The 2016 Vermicomposting Conference

 Aldea Verde installed a worm composting system for a mango farmer.
 The farmer aspires to get organic certification for his mango crop.

-This will increase the price for his mangoes 30-40 %.
+This will increase the price of his mangoes 30-40 %.
 The worm composting system uses:

 - 22000 pounds of worms